2019 US Open (tennis)

 The 2019 US Open was the 139th edition of tennis' US Open and the fourth and final Grand Slam event of the year.
 It was held on outdoor hard courts at the USTA Billie Jean King National Tennis Center in New York City.

-Novak Djokovic and Naomi Osaka were the men's and women's singles defending champions.
-Neither managed to defend their title, with Djokovic retiring in the fourth round due to a shoulder injury after losing the first two sets against Stan Wawrinka, and Osaka losing in the fourth round against Belinda Bencic.
+Novak Djokovic and Naomi Osaka were the men's and women's singles defending champions, respectively.
+Both were defeated in the fourth round, with Djokovic retiring due to a shoulder injury after losing the first two sets against Stan Wawrinka, and Osaka losing against Belinda Bencic.

-Serena Williams set an Open Era record by reaching 10 US Open finals.

-It was the first time since the 2017 Australian Open and fourth time in the Open Era that both the men's and women's number one seeds were defeated before the quarterfinals.

-In a repeat of the 2019 Rogers Cup, Rafael Nadal won the men's singles title, defeating first time Grand Slam finalist Daniil Medvedev in a 5-set thriller for his 19th Grand Slam singles title.
-Bianca Andreescu won the women's singles title, defeating Serena Williams in straight sets in the final, becoming the first Canadian to win a Grand Slam singles title.
+Both singles finals were rematches of the singles finals at the 2019 Canadian Open four weeks prior.
+Rafael Nadal won the men's singles title, defeating first time major finalist Daniil Medvedev in a five-set thriller for his 19th major singles title.
+Bianca Andreescu won the women's singles title, defeating Serena Williams in straight sets in the final, becoming the first Canadian to win a major singles title.
+Williams set an Open Era record by reaching her tenth US Open final.